 22-year-old South Londoner Ray BLK embodies an expression of female black Britishness we have been waiting for.
 In the video for “50/50,” a track calling out time-wasting lovers, she pays homage to the hair shops of South London.
 Always rooted in her own experience, BLK delivers tales of London life through sultry vocals and finger snapping beats.
 Her songs are relatable and memorable—the hook for “50/50” stayed well and truly lodged in my brain for days.

-Singing of heartbreak, the trials and tribulations of life in 2016 and odes to the complexity of her hood, Ray BLK offers anthems to the black British experience, which look set to stand the test of time, make sure you lend her your ears if you haven’t already.
+Singing of heartbreak, the trials and tribulations of life and odes to the complexity of her hood, Ray BLK offers anthems to the black British experience, which look set to stand the test of time, make sure you lend her your ears if you haven’t already.

 Gaika has been on our radar ever since his chilling track “Blasphemer.”
 His special brand of dark dancehall and bashment-infused soundscapes have seen him carve out a space entirely his own.
 A youtube commenter, described him as “Jamaican Death Grips” and the subtle menace that bubbles beneath his tracks certainly earns him that title.

 Following a debut EP in 2015, Machine, and an early feature on avant-garde de-colonial label NON Worldwide’s Compilation, the artist recently dropped his latest EP Spaghetto on Warp Records, and headlined London’s XOYO earlier this month.
 He’s collaborated with Mykki Blanco and is on the experimental edge of sound art, shaping dystopian soundscapes which rub up against what the world expects of a black male artist.
-Even if you can’t put a name on it, watch out for more sonic innovation from Gaika in 2017.
+Even if you can’t put a name on it, watch out for more sonic innovation from Gaika.

 They’ve been backed by tastemaker Gilles Peterson, and sold out their self-titled debut EP launch show at this year’s London EFG Jazz Festival.
 Nérija take their name from the Hebrew word meaning “lamp of god,” and the all-female jazz band are certainly lighting the way.